Gregory Duralev

 Before an arrest Duralev established a cryptocurrency mining farm specializing on mining Litecoin on professional ASIC devices working on Scrypt algorithm.
 The farm situated in Reno, Nevada and was ranked as 23–25 in the world among the farms connected to Litecoinpool.org.
 However, it was destroyed caused by the arrest and detention of Duralev.

 After he was released Duralev applied and was admitted to the Washington University School of Law.
 Duralev is still pursuing his immigration case along with the reinstatement of his right that should have been secured but was violated by the United States having undertaken the important international legal obligation before the United Nations under Refugee Act of 1980 and Protocol Relating to the Status of Refugees of 1967.

 In 2022 Freedom House - a non-profit organization based in Washington, D.C., known for political advocacy surrounding issues of democracy, political freedom, and human rights and founded with Wendell Willkie and Eleanor Roosevelt, included Gregory Duralev in its Special Report titled "Unsafe in America: Transnational Repression in the United States" as an example of immigration cases involving Interpol notices from countries known to issue abusive Red Notices.

 In April of 2024, Gregory was invited by the legislative staff of the Office of California Assemblymember Jasmeet Bains to get his perspective and advocate before the appropriate committees in support of the proposed state legislation to respond to transnational repression, specifically attempts by foreign governments to harm or threaten California residents who are dissidents or exiles from that country.
 This bill would make it California policy to prevents acts of transnational repression and support victims when it occurs, and train law enforcement to recognize and respond to these actions.

+Books

+Under Red Notice is a forthcoming political thriller and memoir by Gregory Duralev, based on his experiences in Russia and the United States and focusing on modern forms of transnational political repression.
+It is scheduled for release in the first quarter of 2026.
+Gregory (Grigorii) Duralev has been named a finalist in the True Story Award category at the 2026 British Page Turner Awards for his book Under Red Notice.